bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 All functionalities of NOMAD are available in PyNomad.
 NOMAD parameters are provided in a list of strings using the same syntax as used in the NOMAD parameter files.
-Several tests and examples are proposed in the ``PyNomad`` directory to check that everything is up and running.
+Some basic tests are available in the ``PyNomad`` directory to check that everything is up and running.

 C interface
 -----------